 What happens when our demons finally get to us can either be self-implosive or self-realizing; we can either evolve or erupt.
 Can we ever really turn it around?
 That depends.

 Our demons often bring us comfort, relief, and satisfaction.
 Why would we want to give that up?
 We are only ever willing to drop our devils when we realize that they are causing ourselves and others pain, suffering, or loss.
 But what does that decision look like?
 What are actually agreeing to shed?

-That 80-hour week job that pays you very well but is destroying your health –
+That 80-hour-per-week job that pays very well but is destroying your health.

-The credit card offers leads you to spend more money that you do not have –
+The credit card offers that lead you to spend more money that you do not have.

 Profound and positive change can propel us onto our destined path, towards the love of our lives, and to fulfill our calling.
 But in order to get there, we must be willing to face and put down our demons and stand ready to shed our fears of rejection, failure and ridicule.